 Sediment and Debris

 Sediment and debris are common in lake water sources and can make your water appear cloudy or murky.
-These particles can also clog pipes and fixtures, leading to reduced water pressure and damage to your
+These particles can also clog pipes and fixtures, leading to reduced water pressure and damage to your plumbing system.

 Chemicals and Heavy Metals: